acktie/Acktie-Mobile-iOS-Airprint/documentation/index.md

 ## Known issues
 iPad - When changing the orientation the print dialog box does not re-display in the correct location.
 NOTE: this does not effect print functionality.

+Local file location - There is a limitation on where local files can be printed from.
+Currently, the local file need to be in the documents directory
+(Ti.Filesystem.applicationDataDirectory) under the application.
+If you have documents packaged with your app you will need to move them to the documents directory before printing.
+This can be a 1 time action.

 ## Author